Republicans pressure Gov. Northam to make bill requiring in-person learning effective immediately

 As it stands now, Dunnavant said the bill requires students and teachers to learn in a classroom for five days a week.
 The definition of “in-person learning” was further clarified to prevent school districts from adopting hybrid models.

 The legislation allows families to continue with virtual education upon request.
-The latest version of the bill also creates exceptions to the in-person learning requirement in cases where a school is experiencing a severe coronavirus outbreak or a teacher needs to quarantine.
+The latest version of the bill also creates exceptions to the in-person learning requirement when a school experiences a severe coronavirus outbreak, or a teacher needs to quarantine.

 Another change allows the bill to sunset after the 2021-2022 school year.